yogthos/mastodon-bot/README.md

                        ;; accounts you wish to mirror
                        :accounts ["arstechnica" "WIRED"]}
              :target {:type :mastodon-target
+                      ;; optional flag specifying wether the name of the account ;; will be appended in the post, defaults to false :append-screen-name? false
                       ;; optional signature for posts
                       :signature "#newsbot"}}]
 }